call for papers

-The exhibitions/installations analyzed can be of any size, and take place in any of a variety of spaces: museums of all disciplines, historical sites, galleries, institutions that collect and display living collections, outdoor public spaces, or other physical environments.
+The exhibitions/installations analyzed can be of any size or budget, and take place in any of a variety of spaces: museums of all disciplines, historical sites, galleries, institutions that collect and display living collections, outdoor public spaces, or other physical environments.
 Proposals might come from designers, architects, developers, interpretive planners, curators, writers, educators, collection managers, or others who create and contribute to exhibitions.

 - tell how the proposed article would relate to the issue’s theme;

 - indicate the approaches, strategies, or knowledge that readers would take away from the article;

-- convey how the article would raise questions or illuminate larger issues that are widely applicable (especially if the proposal focuses on a single project or institution);
+- convey how the article would raise questions or illuminate larger issues that are widely applicable (especially if the proposal focuses on a single project);

 - take into account that articles will be expected to provide critical, candid discussions about issues and challenges; and